 Now that you have a better understanding of what Chapter 13 is, let’s look at the benefits you can expect by filing.

 If you are behind on your mortgage, even if foreclosure proceedings have begun, Chapter 13 still gives you the chance to keep your home.
 Your past-due mortgage amount will be included in your repayment plan, so as long as you make that payment as well as stay current on your existing mortgage, you’ll keep your home.
 This also works for your vehicle so you don’t lose your car.
-Additionally, you may seek to participate in the Mortgage Mediation Modification program – a Bankruptcy court managed program for people looking to modify their mortgage loan.
+Additionally, you may seek to participate in the Mortgage Mediation Modification program – a Bankruptcy court-managed program for people looking to modify their mortgage loans.

 For people with depreciating non-homestead property, such as a mobile home (that is not your homestead) or investment property, Chapter 13 offers the opportunity to “cram down” the payment to fair market value if you owe more than the property is worth.
 For example, if you owe $35,000 on a mobile home and it’s only worth $20,000, your repayment plan will be for the $20,000 plus a fair market interest rate over five years and when the repayment period has passed, you’ll own it outright.
 This saves you $15,000 plus interest.
-In the case of a car, the law requires that you must have owned the car for at least 910 days – this also referred to as the 910 rule.
+In the case of a car, the law requires that you must have owned the car for at least 910 days – this is also referred to as the 910 rule.

 If your debts include student loans or child support, Chapter 13 allows you to catch up more easily on these bills as the trustee will focus on making sure high-priority debts are paid off before non-secure debts.